Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 Suction and distribution

 When taken orally, bioavailability is 15-30%.
-C max in plasma after taking the drug intravenously at a dose of 200 mg 5 times / day is 0.7 μg / ml.
+C max in blood plasma after taking the drug internally at a dose of 200 mg 5 times a day is 0.7 mcg/ml.
 The time to reach Cmax in blood plasma is 1.5-2 hours.

 Plasma protein binding - 9-33%.
-Acyclovir penetrates well into all organs and tissues of the body; the concentration in the cerebrospinal fluid is 50% of the concentration in the blood plasma.
-Penetrates through the BBB and the placental barrier, excreted in breast milk.
+Acyclovir penetrates well into all organs and tissues of the body; concentration in cerebrospinal fluid is 50% of the concentration in blood plasma.
+Penetrates through the BBB and placental barrier, excreted in breast milk.

 Metabolism and excretion

-It is metabolized in the liver with the formation of a pharmacologically inactive metabolite - 9-carboxymethoxymethylguanine.
+Metabolized in the liver to form a pharmacologically inactive metabolite - 9-carboxymethoxymethylguanine.

 Pharmacokinetics in special clinical situations

-In patients with severe renal insufficiency T 1/2 - 20 hours, with hemodialysis - 5.7 hours (in this case, the concentration of acyclovir in plasma decreases to 60% of the initial value).
+In patients with severe renal failure T1/2 - 20 hours, with hemodialysis - 5.7 hours (at the same time, the concentration of acyclovir in plasma decreases to 60% of the initial value).

 Treatment of infections of the skin and mucous membranes caused by Herpes simplex viruses types 1 and 2, both primary and secondary, including genital herpes;